-The Formulary can be accessed http://fbhp.com.
+The Formulary can be accessed at (https://www2.optumrx.com/member-resources.html)

 13.3 Drug Utilization Review Program

 FBHP and PBM will conduct drug utilization reviews to help ensure Members are getting safe and appropriate care.
 FBHP and their clinical system vendor will have oversight of Medicare Advantage (MA-PD) plan pharmacy issues and the PBM vendor will have oversight of the PDP plan.